algolia/docsearch/docs/src/config-file.md

 }
 ```

-To find the right subset to use based on the URL, we iterate over these
+To find the right subset to use based on the URL, the scraper iterates over
-`start_urls` items.
+these `start_urls` items.
 Only the first one to match is applied.

 Considering the URL `http://www.example.com/en/api/` with the configuration: